Analysis | NCAA tournament bracketology: NET rating offers clues to how committee will sort bubble teams

 (2) SOUTHEASTERN/Alabama vs. (15) COLONIAL/James Madison

-Illinois takes over as the fourth No. 1 seed after blistering Michigan on the road on Tuesday.
-The Illini close out the regular season at Ohio State on Saturday. … Southern Utah’s lone NCAA tournament appearance came in 2001, when it lost as a No. 14 seed to Boston College.
+Illinois takes over as the fourth No. 1 seed after blistering Michigan on the road Tuesday.
+The Illini close the regular season at Ohio State on Saturday. … Southern Utah’s lone NCAA tournament appearance came in 2001, when it lost as a No. 14 seed to Boston College.
 The 18-3 Thunderbirds have won eight in a row to take the lead in the Big Sky. …

 The Atlantic Sun tournament has cleared out nicely for Liberty, which is seeking its third league title in as many years since joining the conference.
-Joining the Flames in the A-Sun semis are the No. 5, 6 and 7 seeds. … It wasn’t ideal for Xavier to lose at Georgetown on Tuesday, but the Musketeers can still avoid a dicey situation entering the Big East tournament by winning at Marquette to close the regular season. … Doesn’t it feel like Clemson-Rutgers is an annual ACC/Big Ten Challenge matchup?
-Yet the two haven’t met in that (or another) event since 2015.
+Joining the Flames in the A-Sun semis are the Nos.
+5, 6 and 7 seeds. … It wasn’t ideal for Xavier to lose at Georgetown on Tuesday, but the Musketeers can still avoid a dicey situation entering the Big East tournament by winning at Marquette to close the regular season. … Doesn’t it feel like Clemson-Rutgers is an annual ACC/Big Ten Challenge matchup?
+Yet the two haven’t met in that (or any other) event since 2015.

 South Region